 Corning Specialty Care is located in Corning, Iowa, a city with a total of 2,824 people.
-It looks like this is a good facility.
-We awarded it an overall grade of B, which is a respectable score.
+It looks like this is a very good facility.
+We gave this it an overall grade of B+, which is a well above average score.
 Based on our assessment, this facility has quite a bit going for it.
-This nursing home's impressive report card was highlighted by its inspection grade, which you can find in the next paragraph.
+This nursing home was stronger in some categories than others, but it didn't have any bad scores in any of the major categories.
+More information about these categories can be found below.

 Corning Specialty Care